railsgirls/guides.railsgirls.com/_pages/commenting.md

 ## Add relations to models

-Your app needs to knows about the relation between the two objects, ideas and comments, so you can fetch only the comments that belong to a specific idea.
+Your app needs to know about the relation between the two objects, ideas and comments, so you can fetch only the comments that belong to a specific idea.
 One idea can have many comments, but a comment can only belong to one idea.

 Open `app/models/idea.rb` and below the line: